By David Rives

 Look at the simple mousetrap.
 Designed to perform a specific function, the mousetrap is only made of a few basic components.

-Think about it… Many of the processes we see in the human body have complex functions.
-Through research in Biology, we are discovering more and more examples of this very concept.
+Many of the processes we see in the human body have complex functions.
+Through research in biology, we are discovering more and more examples of this very concept.

 Every element must be present at the same time, in the correct order and position, or the mechanism fails to function.

-This begs the question: how could any life forms have slowly evolved a complex feature or organ when all elements must be there simultaneously to function in the desired way?
+This begs us to ask the question: how could any lifeforms have slowly evolved a complex feature or organ when all elements must be there simultaneously to function in the desired way?